Kidney Stones Treatment in Salt Lake City

-If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Gange of Summit Urology Group to discuss your treatment options.
+If you live in Salt Lake City and are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Gange of Summit Urology Group to discuss your treatment options.

 Kidney stones can be very small and hard formations of acid salts and minerals that form on the inner surfaces of your kidneys.
 Normally these materials are diluted in urine, however when urine is concentrated, they can crystallize and solidify into small masses called kidney stones.